Professional edition active

 Testing

-Diagnosis of memory loss is primarily clinical.
-However, any brief mental status examination is affected by the patient's intelligence and educational level and has limited accuracy.
+Diagnosis of memory loss is primarily based on history and examination, including a brief mental status examination.
+However, the accuracy of any brief mental status examination is affected by the patient's intelligence and educational level.
 For example, patients with high educational levels can score falsely high, and those with low levels can score falsely low.
+If the diagnosis is unclear, more accurate, formal neuropsychiatric testing can be done; results have higher diagnostic accuracy.

 If a medication or substance is the suspected cause, it can be stopped or another medication substituted as a diagnostic trial.